Winston Smith (Nineteen Eighty-Four): Critical response

 In the BBC Two series Faulks on Fiction, Robert Harris discussed the effectiveness of Winston as a character.
 Noting that Orwell had originally intended to call the novel "The Last Man in Europe", Harris emphasised that as the last survivor of a previous world Winston has a vague notion of what existed before the Party and this makes him a relatable character.
 Harris also felt that Winston displays similarities to the author in his physical ailments and his views on women.
 In his accompanying BBC book, Sebastian Faulks said that Orwell's skill was to give the reader the impression that Winston is not heroic.
 He is brave without knowing it and his small act of defiance in writing his diary appears hopeless, which makes him an everyman character.
 Orwell then shows that even a small, powerless person like Winston can fight an oppressive regime.
 He considered Winston to be a different kind of hero, because he dares to have individual thought and love in the face of certain death.
 Winston's characterisation was critiqued by Ben Pimlott, who commented that as a "loner and a loser" he generates sympathy but, "he never rises much above his own self-pity, and it is hard to feel the downfall of this unprepossessing fellow as a tragedy".
+In contrast, Erika Gottleib considered Winston to be a sympathetic character, describing him as "a true pilgrim on the journey to Truth, a man with an undeniably spiritual dimension".

 Gorman Beauchamp noted that Winston's ideological battle with O'Brien is a common element of fictional dystopias, being similar to D-503 in We and John Savage in Brave New World.
 He considered Winston's characterisation to be secondary to his ideological position and that indepth analysis was impractical.
 D. J. Taylor commented on the "terrible inevitability" of Winston's fate, noting that all of Orwell's novels involve a rebel that ultimately fails and resumes his or her previous circumstance.
+Winston was considered to be less multifaceted than a traditional fictional character by Lillian Feder, who wrote that he is a "prototype of a man deliberately being remade by political and technological forces" and represents the struggle of the self against repression.
+Dorian Lynskey said that Winston is not really "the last man", he is simply one in a long line of similar characters who are broken and rebuilt by the regime.
+Instead of fearing Winston, the Party needs him to renew its power by crushing him, which Malcolm Muggeridge described as the "continuous performance" of power.